dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 </div>
 </details>

-Optionally, you may visualize some word embeddings in a two-dimensional plot.
+Optionally, you may visualize some word embeddings in a two-dimensional plot (use a notebook while plotting or save the generated plot to a file via `plt.savefig`).
 <details>
 <summary><b>Hint</b>: Example code for PCA-based embedding scatterplot.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">